SEG Systems: UL Certified Manufacturer7 min read

-"Understanding the speed of retail, UL has developed this innovative program to meet the tight timeframes of manufacturers while simultaneously leveraging the same rigorous testing and certification standards to which we are committed to ensure the safety of commercial displays.
-We applaud SEG Systems on their commitment to delivering safe frames and displays to retail"
+“Understanding the speed of retail, UL has developed this innovative program to meet the tight timeframes of manufacturers with simultaneously leveraging the same rigorous testing and certification standards to which we are commited to ensure the safety of commercial displays.
+We applaud SEG Systems on their commitment to delivering safe frames and displays to retail.”

 UL is a global safety science company with more than a century of expertise in innovative safety solutions including certifications, programs, and products.
 SEG Systems has partnered with the Underwriters Laboratory to become the only manufacturer with both UL 48 and UL 962 certifications.
 These programs have developed norms and guidelines that have harmonized the design and manufacture of commercial displays, electric signs, and lighting that guarantee to operate safely.